Berlin Christmas Markets 2026 – Dates, Locations & What to Expect

 How much does Glühwein cost in Berlin?

-Prices typically range from €4 to €6, including a refundable deposit for the mug.
+Expect to pay around €4 to €6 per cup, which usually includes a refundable deposit for the mug.

 Can you pay by card?

-What is the best way to get between markets?
+What’s the best way to get between markets?

 Tips and Tricks for Your Vacation